Mohammed-Refat-0/alx-system_engineering-devops/README.md

-This repo contains my work folders of the assigned projects by alx
+This repo contains my work folders for the different assigned projects by ALX.